 Identifying Information

 Identifying information in an affidavit includes the affiant’s name, address, and occupation.
 This information must be accurate to verify the identity of the person making the statement.
-In addition, a sworn affidavit often requires the affiant’s date of birth and other relevant personal details to confirm their identity conclusively.
+In addition, an affidavit often requires the affiant’s date of birth and other relevant personal details to confirm their identity conclusively.

 Statement Of Facts

-A statement of facts section outlines the specific details the affiant attests to be true.
-Each fact should be clearly stated and relevant to the affidavit’s purpose.
-For example, in a financial affidavit, the affiant may list incomes, expenses, and assets.
-This section must be comprehensive yet concise, detailing only the necessary facts to support the affidavit’s claim.
+A statement of facts section outlines the details the affiant attests to be true.
+Each point should be clearly stated and relevant to the affidavit’s purpose.
+For example, the affiant may list incomes, expenses, and assets in a financial affidavit.
+This section must be comprehensive yet concise, detailing only the facts supporting the affidavit’s claim.

 Sworn Statement

-The sworn statement is a crucial part of an affidavit that declares the information provided is true to the best of the affiant’s knowledge.
+The sworn statement is a crucial part of an affidavit declaring that the information provided is true to the affiant’s knowledge.
 The affiant must sign this statement in the presence of a notary public or other authorized official, who then notarizes the document.
 This notarization validates the affidavit, adding legal weight and credibility.

 How To Write An Affidavit